“What is a good response rate for a direct mail campaign?” is a question that is always on top of marketers’ minds.

 Why?
 Various factors include lower overall mail volume (each piece stands out more), better mail tech and personalization techniques.
 Here’s why we built Postalytics to help accelerate this trend.

-If your direct mail response rates aren’t where you want them to be, your first assumption would be that your campaign content or design is ineffective.
+If your response rates aren’t where you want them to be, your first assumption would be that your direct mail piece content or design is ineffective.

 But many other factors impact your response rates.
-Here are the top 5 factors that you need to consider.
+Here are the top 8 strategies that you can use to execute direct mail campaigns and boost response rates.

 If you sent an offer for beauty supplies to a bunch of teenage boys, what kind of response rate would you expect to receive?
 Probably not very high.
 The makeup of your list is the most important factor in determining expected response rates.